The Best Virtual Recruiting Event Examples: How to Promote Virtual Recruiting Events

-We’ve gathered up a handful of examples to show you how top employers are expanding the reach of their virtual recruiting events, and attract top candidates in their respective fields.
+We’ve gathered up a handful of examples to show you how top employers are expanding the reach of their virtual recruiting events and attracting top candidates in their respective fields.

 There are lots of effective tactics for promoting virtual career fairs and online chat events.
 Organizations that are grabbing the attention of top talent typically use a combination of techniques to promote their events, but there are a few tactics that work exceptionally well for our clients that any TA team can adopt.

 Before we dive into the specific example, there is one universal best practice for promoting virtual recruiting events.
 And here it is.
 All organizations should post all virtual recruiting events on their main careers site.
 You’re probably spending a lot of time and energy driving traffic back to your careers site through other promotion channels (such as social media and email campaigns), and you want to make the most of that traffic.
 Listing virtual hiring events on your careers site, either on the main page or on their own subpage, is an easy way to get more mileage out of the effort you’re already putting in.

 Now that we’re clear on that, read on to see how four top employers promote their virtual hiring events and how you can use their tactics to reach your ideal candidates.
 The first two examples illustrate how to promote virtual career fairs and online chat events on your careers site, and the following two examples show you how to promote your events on LinkedIn.

 This healthcare organization has more than 300 sites in Virginia and North Carolina, so they are accustomed to high-volume recruiting, and finding novel ways to connect with talent.
 Sentara wisely promotes virtual chat events right on their careers site, as pictured above, in a few different ways.
 They offer easy access to recruiters via on-demand online chat during set office hours, so candidates can talk directly to a recruiter about the positions they are interested in.
 Sentara also invites candidates to join their talent network and connect with a recruiter for one of several featured job listings.